BlueStamp-Engineering-2022/Yang_BSE_Project/index.md

 ﻿# Robot Arm Project
-A robot arm made working using servos and a arduino.
+A robot arm made using servos and a arduino.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|